SmitchyB/adscribeAI-mern-unsecure/README.md

 AdScribe.AI - NODE.JS/React (Vulnerable Version)
-This repository contains the MERN stack version of the AdScribe.AI application.
+This repository contains the NODE.JS/React stack version of the AdScribe.AI application.
 This version is intentionally vulnerable and serves as a test case for a university research project evaluating the effectiveness of secure coding practices and SAST (Static Analysis Security Testing) tools.

 Application Purpose
 AdScribe.AI is a simple marketing tool that uses the OpenAI API to generate compelling product descriptions based on a product name and user-provided keywords.